Rod Stewart: Political views

 In 1970, Stewart expressed support for the anti-immigration Conservative Party politician Enoch Powell, saying that the United Kingdom was "overcrowded".
+In 1974, he told Melody Maker that he would leave the UK over its tax rates: "The Government thinks it'll tax us bastards right up to the hilt because we won't leave, but that's wrong because I will if I want to... with a 90 percent tax ceiling, it's just not worth living in England anymore."
+He moved to Los Angeles the following year, but recalled in his autobiography that this led to criticism from the British press and from his friend Elton John.

 In January 2023, Stewart described himself as having been "a Tory for a long time" but called on Rishi Sunak's Conservative government to stand down and give the Labour Party "a go" at governing.
 He called Brexit "an enormous mistake and we're realising it too late", and said Scottish independence would be "a shame".
-In June 2025, he expressed support for Reform UK and its leader, Nigel Farage, having previously criticised Farage for saying that the West had provoked the Russian invasion of Ukraine.
+In June 2025, he expressed support for Reform UK and its leader, Nigel Farage, having previously criticised Farage for suggesting that the West had provoked the 2022 Russian invasion of Ukraine.

 Relationships and family

 Stewart has eight children, by five mothers: